MetehanAkkoc/data-science-ecosystem/README.md

-# data-science-ecosystem
+# Data Science Ecosystem
-Jupyter Notebook for the "Tools for Data Science" course.
-This notebook explores the Data Science Ecosystem.
+This repository contains the **"Data Science Ecosystem"** Jupyter Notebook, created for the final assignment of **Tools for Data Science** course.